gary19941216/bitcoin-fluc-detector/README.md

 ### **Batch Pipeline**

 The upper part is the batch pipeline which serves as the ETL pipeline.
 The raw data is stored in Amazon S3 as a collection of files in the JSON format.
-By using Apache Spark, I extracted the information from Reddit's comments that were relevant to Bitcoin prices and then accumulated scores (difference between the numbers of upvotes and downvotes) within different time intervals.
-In the analysis part, firstly, indentified spikes of Reddit comments scores and Bitcoin prices by using Spark Window Functions.
-Second, I joined the spikes of the two datasets if the spikes of the Reddit comments scores appeared one day before that of Bitcoin prices.
-This process excluded the situation that Bitcoin prices invoked the spike of Reddit comments and ensured the logic validity of the results.
+By using Apache Spark, I extracted the information from Reddit's comments that were relevant to bitcoin prices and then accumulated scores (difference between the numbers of upvotes and downvotes) within different time intervals.
+In the analysis part, firstly, indentified spikes of Reddit comments scores and bitcoin prices by using Spark Window Functions.
+Second, I joined the spikes of the two datasets if the spikes of the Reddit comments scores appeared one day before that of bitcoin prices.
+This process excluded the situation that bitcoin prices invoked the spike of Reddit comments and ensured the logic validity of the results.

 ### **Real-Time Pipeline**